 The base of the building joins the spatial sequence of Grand Central and forms a doorstep to the city, greeting thousands of commuters daily.
 An integrated complex of below-grade conditions offers connections to the terminal and an active, 14,000-square-foot pedestrian plaza on Vanderbilt Avenue.
 By 2022, the tower will fully support the new plan for East Side Access, which extends Long Island Railroad (LIRR) service to Grand Central.

 Formally, the building’s massing is comprised of four interlocking and tapering volumes that spiral toward the sky, an elegant shape in sympathetic proportion to the nearby Chrysler Building.
-At the base, a series of angled cuts organize a visual procession to Grand Central, revealing the Vanderbilt corner of the terminal’s magnificent cornice – a view that has been obstructed for nearly a century.
+At the base, a series of angled cuts organizes a visual procession to Grand Central, revealing the Vanderbilt corner of the terminal’s magnificent cornice: a view that has been obstructed for nearly a century.

 Read the KPF One Vanderbilt Story here.